1922 Dixie Classic

-The 1922 Dixie Classic was a post-season college football bowl game between the Texas A&M Aggies and the on January 2, 1922, at Fair Park Stadium in Dallas, Texas.
+The 1922 Dixie Classic (Note: The "Dixie Classic" name was not used until the January 1925 edition of the game.) was a post-season college football bowl game between the Texas A&M Aggies and the on January 2, 1922, at Fair Park Stadium in Dallas, Texas.
 Texas A&M defeated Centre 22–14.
 It is also the game in which Texas A&M's 12th man tradition originated.

 Centre came into the game undefeated, outscoring its opponents by a margin of 314 to 6.
 It also upset Harvard in the regular season in what was later deemed one of the greatest upsets in college football history.
 A&M finished its regular season 5–1–2 and captured a Southwest Conference title.

 Game summary

 Texas A&M halfback Sammy Sanders received the opening kickoff from Centre kicker Red Roberts, returning it for 45 yards.
 After the first down of A&M's first drive, Aggie running back and team captain Heinie Weir suffered a leg injury after getting tackled to the ground.
 He was moved to the sidelines.
 After the injury, A&M failed to gain any yards, and was forced to punt.
 A&M punter Tom Miller punted the ball, which was eventually caught by Tom Bartlett, who was stationed behind his goal line.
 Bartlett, who tried to run the ball, was immediately tackled by Fred Wilson for a safety.
 A&M put up two points on the scoreboard to lead Centre.
 Centre had never trailed in a game all season.

 Centre's offensive line gave injuries to Aggie players Sanders and A. B. Morris, who were removed from the field.
 The Aggies played with four substitute defenders.